 While councillors ultimately make decisions on strategy, policy and the allocation of resources, they do so with the benefit of the community views.
-There are many opportunities for community input to decisionmaking ranging from public participation at council meetings and the opportunity to make submissions on specific proposals, to community members being appointed to working parties, etc.
+There are many opportunities for community input to decision-making ranging from public participation at council meetings and the opportunity to make submissions on specific proposals, to community members being appointed to working parties, etc.

 Greater Wellington involves Māori in our work by providing a collective forum - Ara Tahi - for discussion and debate, as well as providing other opportunities for individual iwi to be involved in our work.
-Full details are provided in the section of this Plan on Māori capacity.